bethanyj28/blog/src/content/posts/tech-stack-2025/index.md

 draft: false
 tags: ['personal', 'productivity']
 toc: true
+coverImage:
+  src: './cover.jpg'
+  alt: 'A cluttered bookshelf with small ducks on stacked books.
+There are many gophers from the programming language Go.'
 ---

 As developers, we're fairly aware of tech stacks for services and companies, but I love the idea of a tech stack that supports you and your life!
 Mine changes probably too much, but I'd like to take a moment to reflect on the hardware and software in my life at this point in time.